 6. TerraCello Winery

-You’ll find TerraCello’s tasting areas and a barrel room in a beautifully renovated farmhouse in a quiet tranquil setting.
+Find TerraCello’s tasting areas and barrel room in a beautifully renovated farmhouse in a quiet, tranquil setting.

 The owner, Tony Auciello, is always around, conducting tours and demonstrating how he carefully crafts his small batches of wine.

-Relax on the patio and try their cannoli.
+Relax on the patio and try their cannelloni.
 Locals say their pizza is the best pizza on the island, thanks to their Tuscan-style wood oven.
-In the evening, you can enjoy the fire pit or maybe play bocce on the bocce court.
+In the evening, enjoy the fire pit or maybe play bocce on the bocce court.

 For hours and more info, visit the TerraCello website.